 - being racially conspicuous.

-Religion - refers to a personal set of institutionalised system of religious attitudes, beliefs and practices.
+Religion - a personal set of institutionalised system of religious attitudes, beliefs and practices.